Gancedo-PetCo/delivery-pickup/README.md

 ## Endpoints:

-This service has two endpoints.
+This service has one endpoint.
 Endpoint retrieves array of stores and item availability.
 To retrieve data for a specific item, navigate to:

 Go to http://localhost:3006/availableAt/:itemId/